Tanz0rz/haxe-fmod/docs/guides/constants.md

 | `FmodSnapshots.hx` | `snapshot:/...` |
 | `FmodParameters.hx` | `parameter:/...` |

-The `FmodParameters` constants hold full `parameter:/` paths. `setParameter` on `StudioSystem` takes the bare name, and the parameter description lookups accept either form.
+The `FmodParameters` constants hold full `parameter:/` paths. `setParameter` on `StudioSystem` takes the bare name.
+The parameter description lookups and the `FmodManager` global parameter calls accept either form.

 Each file also holds a companion `...Guids` class with the same identifiers mapped to GUID strings.
 The class is separate so autocomplete on the main class shows paths only.